t-murash/LAMMPS-UEFEX/README.md

 Download and install LAMMPS and the USER-UEF package according to the following site.
 * [LAMMPS](https://lammps.sandia.gov/)
 * [RutledgeGroupMIT/UEF](https://github.com/RutledgeGroupMIT/UEF)
-(The USER-UEF package has already been included in LAMMPS)
+(The USER-UEF package has already been included in LAMMPS.)

 ```
 wget http://lammps.sandia.gov/tars/lammps-stable.tar.gz